pniederw/algs4partI/README.md

 Prerequisites
 -------------

 All you need to get started is a JDK installation (1.5 or higher).
+Make sure that running `java -version` from the command line succeeds.

 Getting started
 ---------------